-B. The Weekly Grace and Classroom Weekly Newsletter
+B. The electronic Weekly Grace and Classroom Weekly Newsletter

 The Weekly Grace is an essential part of our communication plan.
 The Weekly Grace contains important information from our Head of School and school community, please read.
 Classroom teachers produce an electronic weekly newsletter.
-Please be sure to read the newsletter carefully and make a note of special announcements.
+Please be sure to read the both newsletters carefully and make a note of special announcements.

-C. Parent and Student Handbook, Extended Care Handbook, and Directory
+C. Parent and Student Handbook and Directory

-The Parent and Student Handbook and Directory is issued as a single publication and is available online.
+The Parent and Student Handbook and Family Directory are available online.
 The Parent and Student Handbook should be read very carefully and kept handy for reference throughout the year.